-The FXO module allows an Analog 410 Series card to terminate analog telephone lines (POTS).
+The FXO module allows an Octal Analog Series card to terminate analog telephone lines (POTS).
 Because of the modular design, you can activate additional ports at any time with more FXS or FXO daughter cards.
 The FXO module passes all the call features any standard analog telephone line will support.
 The phone receiving the call is the last FXO device in the chain.
 When it receives voltage from an FXS device, the phone rings.

-Using Your Analog 410 Series Card
+Using Your Octal Analog Series Card

-Connect the outside line to an FXO port on your Asterisk server to receive voltage from the outside lines.
+Connect an outside line to an FXO port on your Asterisk server to receive voltage from the outside line.

-Connect the phones to FXS ports on your Asterisk server.
+Connect phones to FXS ports on your Asterisk server.
+The recommended maximum distance from an FXS module to its connected device is 1,500 ft.
+(457m).
 When the FXO module in your Asterisk Server receives the voltage, it will then generate voltage using the FXS module and send it to your analog phone.